-Thus, we are changed, not just changed but by this faith in Jesus Christ, we become so united to his Life and Death that our hearts are joined with him in communion with God.
-Our slavery to sin is overcome as the Spirit of our Lord enters into us, overpowering the sin in our flesh, and enabling us to merge our wills with the Will of God.
+Thus, changed by this faith in Jesus Christ, we become so united in His life and Death that our hearts are joined with Him in communion with God.
+Our slavery to sin is overcome, as the Spirit of our Lord enters into us, overpowering the sin in our flesh, and enabling us to merge our wills with the Will of God.

-Self-surrendering faith, living sacrifice, and merging of wills: as members of the Body of Christ, we present ourselves as living sacrifices, responding to God's redeeming love, allowing our souls to be transformed through the Holy Spirit so that we may indeed offer both body and soul in self-surrendering faith.
+Self-surrendering faith, living sacrifice, and merging of wills: as members of the Body of Christ, we present ourselves as living sacrifices by responding to God's redeeming love, allowing our souls to be transformed through the Holy Spirit so that we may indeed offer both body and soul in self-surrendering faith.

-Thus, as Christians, we must be so, not by word alone, but by deed as well, seeking to know God's purpose for us and conforming our lives to fulfill that purpose, recognizing our responsibility and obligation to dedicate the whole of our lives to God as living sacrifices, and transforming our lives to merge our wills with his Will, indeed, ceding our egos over to his Will.
+Thus, as Christians, we must be so, not by word alone, but by deed as well, seeking to know God's purpose for us and conforming our lives to fulfill that purpose, recognizing our responsibility and obligation to dedicate the whole of our lives to God as living sacrifices, and transforming our lives to merge our wills with His Will.

-Accepting God's Grace and Love freely given, we can make this transformation, through corporate worship; through reasonable service to the Body of Christ, the Church; and, not by just resisting the temptations of the world, but by being godly examples within it.
+Accepting God's Grace and Love freely given, we can make this transformation, through corporate worship; through reasonable service to the Body of Christ; and, not by just resisting the temptations of the world, but by being godly examples within it.

-When we become Christ-centered, we will be unshaken by events, not threatened nor shaped by the fashions and customs of worldly society; rather, through faith we will continue in the example set for us by our Lord.
-Through prayer and the strength of the Holy Spirit, we will be able to conform our wills to the Will of God; and our worship will be an offering, an offering of our very being, every moment of our lives, all that we do, freely offered to God.
+When we become Christ-centered, we will be unshaken by events, not threatened nor shaped by the fashions and customs of worldly society; rather, through faith we will continue in the example set for us by our Lord; through prayer and the strength of the Holy Spirit, we will be able to conform our wills to the Will of God; and our worship will be an offering, an offering of our very being, every moment, all that we do, to God.